Don't blame Ghislaine Maxwell for filthy jail cell, lawyer says

 Maxwell, 59, has been housed since her arrest last July at the Metropolitan Detention Center in Brooklyn.

-In a Tuesday filing, prosecutors said jail staff recently ordered Maxwell to clean her "very dirty" cell, which smelled because she "frequently did not flush her toilet after using it."
+In a Tuesday filing, prosecutors said jail staff recently ordered the British socialite to clean her "very dirty" cell, which smelled because she "frequently did not flush her toilet after using it."

 They said the order was not in retaliation for Maxwell's having complained about a routine pat-down search.